Michael Dubke

-Michael D. Dubke (born April 18, 1970) is an American entrepreneur and political aide who was the White House Communications Director for U.S. President Donald Trump until his resignation effective June 2, 2017.
+Michael D. Dubke (born April 18, 1970) is an American entrepreneur and political aide who was the White House Communications Director for U.S. President Donald Trump from March to June 2, 2017.

 Dubke worked in political affairs since the 1980s.
 He founded Crossroads Media, which serves as the media services arm of American Crossroads, and co-founded the Black Rock Group, a public relations firm.

 Early life

 Dubke is a native of Hamburg, New York and attended Hamburg High School.
 He is a graduate of Hamilton College.

 Career

 According to Dubke, he has been involved in political affairs since 1988.
 Several of the organizations that he has worked for operate out of the same office building at 66 Canal Center Plaza, Alexandria, Virginia.
 Questions about election ethics have been raised based on the organizations' various connections to political campaigns.

 Ripon Society

 Dubke held the position of executive director of both the Ripon Society, a national organization of moderate Republicans, and the Ripon Educational Fund.
 Dubke stated he and the Ripon Society publicly endorsed Senator Bob Dole for president during the 1996 election.
 In 1996, Dole stated in an interview with Peter Jennings that he would vote against the Human Life Amendment, then reversed course and affirmed his anti-abortion stance.
 Dubke, on behalf of the Ripon Society, urged Bob Dole's campaign to give way to a more tolerant position on abortion and to incorporate it into the Republican Party platform.